 Birds can look like a mess when they're molting, with bare patches of skin and scruffy feathers.
 Depending on the species, birds may even be unable to fly during part of their molting process, but this is normal.
 Molting may take several weeks, but it is part of birds renewing their plumage, and they need no special help during this time.

 Some birds, such as vultures and condors, are naturally bald, while others, such as many jays, cardinals, and grackles, can be temporarily bald.
 It can be a drastic look, but it does not indicate severe illness.
 Similarly, there are many birds that have normal bald patches, often on the face and neck, and these are also normal and not signs of illness.

-Because there are so many times when perfectly normal birds may show some indications of illness, it is important to observe birds when determining if they are sick or not.
+Because there are so many times when perfectly normal birds may show some indications of illness, it is important to observe birds closely when determining if they are sick or not.
 Only if a bird shows very severe appearance or behavioral clues to illness, or shows several distinct signs at once, is it likely sick.

 How to Help Birds Heal

-It can be hard for backyard birders to witness sick birds at their feeders, but the illness is a natural part of a bird’s life cycle.
+It can be hard for birders to witness sick birds at their feeders, but illness is a natural part of a bird’s life cycle.
 The strongest birds will recover, while weaker birds will succumb.
 To help birds have the strength to recover, birders can: